This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 To ensure the service dog is fit for work and is able to safely support their handler, extra trips to the vet are necessary.
 For example, service dogs for the blind need to have excellent vision and hearing to assist their handlers, which means they will require regular hearing and sight tests.

 The length of time it takes before the service dog is fully-trained also depends on this factor.
-Service dogs who are being trained to support individuals with loss of/impaired vision or hearing are far pricier and time-consuming to train than dogs to aid with mental health disorders.
 Non-profit organizations offer service dogs at either no or a reduced cost, but there is an application process.

 Furthermore, the waiting list for these programs can be a bit long, so they may not be ideal for individuals looking for a service dog a little sooner.

 Regardless of whether you pay for a service dog yourself or are offered one via an organization, the cost of training is very high.
 When you take into consideration the amount of work that goes into training a service dog, however, it’s definitely a cost you can justify!

 If so, can you share your service dog training costs?

 Tell us your story in the comment section below

 Save to Pinterest

 Top Picks For Our Dogs

 - BEST DOG FOOD